The Daily Flash: Aftermath

 The various members of the Daily Flash went on to a variety of careers.

 Hastings played in several bands the next few years, including Rhinoceros, but in June 1970 returned to college and pursued a career in petroleum geology.

 MacAllister and Tarwater went on to a band originally called 'Nirvana' and later 'Two Guitars, Piano, Drum and Darryl'; its other members were Jeff Simmons (previously with Frank Zappa's Mothers of Invention), Ron Woods (formerly of the Seattle-area band The Dynamics, later a Buddy Miles sideman), and former Iron Butterfly vocalist Darryl De Loach; they had one single on Atlantic Records and recorded the soundtrack for the film Pit Stop.
 MacAllister became a session player and a support player in several major touring bands, but died of a drug overdose in late 1969.

 Lalor and Keliehor continued as musicians.
 Both went on to play in Bodine, who had an album on MGM records in 1969.
 Lalor moved back to Seattle, where he performed a variety of folk and blues music before founding a revived Daily Flash in 2002.
 Keliehor's career has been much more varied, ranging from an appearance on Jeff Simmons' album Lucille Has Messed My Mind Up to composing music for contemporary dance, ballet, film, television and theater.
 His career has been mainly in the United Kingdom, though he has returned at times to the United States.

 Both Dey brothers recorded a 1972 album on CBS Records with Barry Melton and Jay Levy as Melton, Levy & The Dey Brothers.
 Tony Dey was a session player in the 1970s and '80s before settling in Sacramento, California and working in a record store.
 Rick Dey died of an overdose.

 Compilation album and revivals

-Keliehor and Lalor worked with Bob Jeniker and Peter Blecha to put together a Daily Flash compilation, I Flash Daily, released by UK label Psycho Records in March 1985.
+Keliehor and Lalor worked with Bob Jeniker and Peter Blecha to put together a Daily Flash compilation, I Flash Daily, released by UK label Psycho in March 1985.
 The compilation consisted of the group's two released singles and various unreleased tracks.
-US-based Sundazed Records released a 45 RPM EP in 1996.
+US-based Sundazed Music released a 45 RPM EP in 1996.
 The sleeve lists the songs as "Jack of Diamonds", "Girl From North Alberta", "When I Was a Cowboy" and "Grizzly Bear".
 However, it does not contain "Jack of Diamonds", but another song recorded by The Daily Flash called "Bonny Ship the Diamond".

 Hastings, Lalor, and Keliehor played a one-off revival in Seattle in 1985.
 Lalor was the only original member in the revived version of the band active from 2002 to Lalor's death in 2018.
 This current configuration of the Daily Flash includes two members of The Kingsmen.